GTM is complex for a reason

 Tags, triggers, variables, data layers, container versions, workspaces, debug panels.
 GTM has all of this because website tracking genuinely IS complex.
 Modern websites are dynamic, interactive applications.
 Tracking every possible user interaction across every possible configuration requires a sophisticated tool.

 If you want to fire a conversion when someone watches 75% of an embedded video while on a specific page variant during a Tuesday afternoon, GTM can do that.
-That's not a joke — that's a legitimate enterprise analytics use case.
+That is not a joke.
+That is a legitimate enterprise analytics use case.
 GTM is built for it.

 The question is whether you need any of it

-You're running Google Ads for your business.
+You are running Google Ads for your business.
 You want to know which ads generate real customers.
-That's it.
-You don't need scroll-depth triggers.
-You don't need element-visibility tags.
-You don't need custom JavaScript variables that parse the data layer.
+That is it.
+You do not need scroll-depth triggers.
+You do not need element-visibility tags.
+You do not need custom JavaScript variables that parse the data layer.

-95% of businesses that install GTM configure one conversion tag and never return.
-They endured the complexity of learning tags, triggers, and variables to do something simple: tell Google Ads when a lead comes in.
+Most businesses that install GTM configure one conversion tag and never return.
+You are renting the entire toolbox to use one screwdriver.
+You endured the complexity of learning tags, triggers, and variables to do one simple thing: tell Google Ads when a lead comes in.

-And here's the irony: even after all that effort, GTM still can't track their most important conversions.
-Because those conversions happen on WhatsApp, over email, or on the phone — outside the browser where GTM has no reach.
+And here is the irony: even after all that effort, GTM still cannot track your most important conversions.
+Because those conversions happen on WhatsApp, over email, or on the phone, outside the browser where GTM has no reach.

 The complexity is solving the wrong problem